-Margaret "Poppy" Staub is a Senior Principal Geologist and Environmental Engineer based in Colorado with more than 20 years of experience focused on environmental compliance, Superfund site management, pollution prevention practices, and management systems development for mountain resorts and clients in the mining, oil and gas, extractive metallurgy, biomedical, and manufacturing industries.
+Margaret "Poppy" Staub is a Senior Principal Consultant based in Colorado with more than 20 years of experience focused on environmental compliance, Superfund site management, pollution prevention practices, and management systems development for mountain resorts and clients in the mining, oil and gas, extractive metallurgy, biomedical, and manufacturing industries.

 Along with supporting an array of corporate clients on high-level strategy with respect to environmental performance and helps develop solutions for some of the highest profile water quality cases in Colorado, Poppy previously was site manager for the ASARCO Incorporated Globe Site, a historic lead smelter and cadmium refinery that was subject to a state-lead Superfund action.
 The project was notable in that active and historic operations were included in the site remedy.
 She managed a $35 million remediation program for ASARCO, which included residential soils remediation, groundwater extraction and treatment, plant site soils remediation, emission controls, and community outreach and education.